 Required Online Training Course

-To help ensure everyone's safety, you must complete an online training module by May 15.
+To help ensure everyone's safety, you must complete an online training module.
 In this module, you will review key takeaways from Berklee’s Health and Safety campaign and then go through a short, multiple choice quiz to make sure you fully understand Berklee’s protocols.
 Through the online training module, you will electronically sign the Berklee Social Compact in which you consent to participate in the testing protocols and commit to following the health and safety guidelines.

 You will receive instructions on how to complete this course via email.

-Strict mask-wearing guidelines will be required and enforced for all members of the Berklee community.
 Students are responsible for bringing their own masks with them to the program.
+Masks are not required for anyone who is vaccinated.

 More Information for Vocalists